-4.7 The Council monitors progress towards this target by collecting traffic data from a number of permanent Automatic Traffic Count (ATC) sites that are located around the greater City Centre area and the location of these counters can be seen in Appendix 1.
-The Council also obtains traffic information from the Trunk Road authority as the A92 that passes through the city centre and is key arterial road which is within the RTRA area.
+- 4.7 The Council monitors progress towards this target by collecting traffic data from a number of permanent Automatic Traffic Count (ATC) sites that are located around the greater City Centre area and the location of these counters can be seen in Appendix 1.
+The Council also obtains traffic information from the Trunk Road authority as the A92 that passes through the city centre and is key arterial road which is within the RTRA area. - 4.8 The information obtained from these ATC sites provides a good indication on the traffic levels within the city centre area as all major approaches to the city have been monitored.
+The flows obtained from the ATC sites have been converted into traffic indices that can easily be compared with the overall RTRA targets that have been set by the Council.
+The base year for monitoring is 1996 and is set at a base of 100. - 4.9 Table 1.0 gives monitoring of the RTRA sites during the AM and PM peaks and highlights that Traffic Growth remains within the RTRA target although in 2004 there were concerns that road traffic volumes were higher than this target.
+During this period traffic volumes were at 108.3 during the AM peak and 109.2 during the PM peak while the RTRA target was 108.0.